Lights Come On

-"Lights Come On" is a song written by Jimmy Robbins, Jordan Schmidt, Brad Warren, Brett Warren, and Florida Georgia Line members Tyler Hubbard and Brian Kelley and recorded by American country music artist Jason Aldean.
+"Lights Come On" is a song written by Jimmy Robbins, Jordan Schmidt, Brad Warren, Brett Warren, and then-Florida Georgia Line members Tyler Hubbard and Brian Kelley and recorded by American country music artist Jason Aldean.
 It was released on April 1, 2016, as the lead single from Aldean's 2016 album They Don't Know.

 Critical reception

 The single has mostly received negative reviews from critics.
 Kevin John Coyne of Country Universe was critical of the concert-orientated theme of the song, writing that "“Lights Come On” seems written for the sole purpose of kicking off a Jason Aldean concert.
 It's all very meta, and easy to picture the audience saying, “Hey!
 He’s singing about us!
 Cool!”" and "But that’s every Jason Aldean song these days, isn’t it?
 Soulless, monotonous, assembly line records that are interchangeable with one another and forgotten as soon as the song ends."
 He rated the song a D grade.

 An uncredited Taste of Country review was more favorable, praising the country rock instrumentation and compared the song favorably to that of Aldean's earlier hits "My Kinda Party" and "She's Country."